Differentiable Model Selection for Ensemble Learning

-Fer2013 is dataset containg over 30000 48x48 pixel grayscale images of faces of 7 classes: angry, disgust, fear, happy, neutral, sad and surprises.
+\paragraph{Emotion detection.} Fer2013 is a dataset of over 30000 48x48 pixel grayscale face images, which are grouped in 7 classes: angry, disgust, fear, happy, neutral, sad and surprises.
 The goal is to categorize the emotion shown in the facial expression into one category.
-The training dataset of each agent is composed by $44.4\%$ of samples belonging to one (or two) specific class(es), while the remaining part is uniformly distributed over all the other classes by random sampling.
-This results in $79.4\%$ accuracy for classifying a particular subset of training samples and $37.1\%$ accuracy for classifying the complementary subset of training samples.
-Here the agent model architecture consists of 8 convolutional layer and a linear layer.
-For each convolutional layer, the number of output channels is 64,128,128,128,256,512,512 and 512; each uses a square kernel of size 3x3.
-The ensemble consists of $21$ agents, $7$ of which specialize on $1$ class and $ {7 \choose 2} = 21$ of which specialize on $2$ classes.
+The ensemble consists of $21$ base learners, $7$ of which specialize on $1$ class and $ {7 \choose 2} = 21$ of which specialize on $2$ classes.